IsolaMonte/laundry-time/README.md

 This will start the application locally with a TomCat webserver and a file based H2 database called `db.mv.db` located under `data/`.
 The db is, for ease of use and testing purposes, pre-populated with some data, see `data.sql` under `src/main/resources`.

-The Makefile simply wraps gradle and allows we to delete/meddle with the H2 db files before starting the app locally or running the test suite.
+The Makefile simply wraps gradle and allows me to delete/meddle with the H2 db files before starting the app locally or running the test suite.

 When running locally the REST API can be tested with `cURL`, example calls below: